Comparing Life Insurance Policies: Term Life vs. Whole Life

 Cost-wise, term life is generally the most affordable type of life insurance.
 Premiums are based on your health and the amount of coverage you choose.
-The younger and healthier you are, the cheaper coverage is likely to be.
+The younger and healthier you are, the cheaper term coverage is likely to be.

 Term life can be broken down into a few different categories:

-Advantages of Term Life Insurance
+Advantages of Whole Life Insurance